-Have you secured annual budget for support, maintenance and continuous improvement?
+Have you secured an annual budget for support, maintenance and continuous improvement?

 How do you plan to track inbound visitors and the success of your content (Google Analytics, Hotjar)?

 Inform the agency whether you want them to arrange the hosting of your solution.
-GrowCreate are Azure experts and can share the benefits of Azure hosting with you.
+GrowCreate is an Azure expert and can share the benefits of Azure hosting with you.

 Outline what you want from a partner so they can focus the proposal on what matters to you and your organisation.
 You may ask for: